-Lawyers Alliance staff are available to help qualified nonprofits draft advocacy coalition agreements and grant agreements.
-Please contact Senior Policy Counsel Laura Abel at label@lawyersalliance.org, (212) 219-1800 ext.
-283, or visit www.lawyersalliance.org for further information.
+Lawyers Alliance staff are available to help eligible nonprofits draft coalition agreements regarding data privacy and other issues.
+Please contact Senior Policy Counsel Laura Abel at label@lawyersalliance.org, (212) 219-1800 x283, or visit www.lawyersalliance.org for further information.

 This alert is meant to provide general information only, not legal advice.
+It is no substitute for working with an attorney familiar with all of the relevant facts.

-Lawyers Alliance for New York is the leading provider of business and transactional legal services for nonprofit organizations and social enterprises that are improving the quality of life in New York City neighborhoods.
+Lawyers Alliance for New York is the leading provider of business and transactional legal services for nonprofit organizations that are improving the quality of life in New York City neighborhoods.
 Our network of pro bono lawyers from law firms and corporations and staff of experienced attorneys collaborate to deliver expert corporate, tax, real estate, employment, intellectual property, and other legal services to community organizations.
-By connecting lawyers, nonprofits, and communities, Lawyers Alliance for New York helps nonprofits to develop and provide housing, stimulate economic opportunity, improve urban health and education, promote community arts, and operate and advocate for vital programs that benefit low-income New Yorkers of all ages.
+By connecting lawyers, nonprofits, and communities, we help nonprofits to develop affordable housing, stimulate economic development, promote community arts, strengthen urban health, and operate and advocate for vital programs for children and young people, the elderly, and other low-income New Yorkers.